 Slurred speech, blurred vision and the inability to walk a straight line are physical evidence of alcohol-induced neurological impairment.
 The drinker who occasionally overindulges usually experiences this temporary brain deficit.
 For the habitual abuser however, less visible impairments like memory loss and the spinoff of multiple diseases may persist long after sobriety has been achieved.

 A medical detox and period of rehabilitation will halt this mental and physical erosion.
 Severe withdrawal symptoms brought on by the abrupt cessation of alcohol consumption can be fatal.
 Physicians recommend medical detox as a safe alternative to the 'cold turkey" method.

-Medical detox programs are conducted in a state of the art medically-equipped facility with board certified experienced addiction treatment teams providing ongoing monitoring for the entire detoxification process.
-If you’re suffering from drug addiction in Kansas City, KS, Medical Detox can help you attain sobriety.
+Medical detox centers in Kansas City are conducted in a state of the art medically-equipped facility with board certified experienced addiction treatment teams providing ongoing monitoring for the entire detoxification process.
+If you're suffering from drug addiction in Kansas City, KS, Medical Detox can help you attain sobriety.
 Call (913) 364-2364 today to discuss treatment options!

 Medical detoxification is the careful and compassionate medical supervision of a patient during the elimination of drugs or alcohol from the body.
 The goals of our dedicated doctors and nurses are to...

 Withdrawal symptoms vary based on the health of the individual and the substance being abused.
 All patients must undergo a detailed assessment in order to determine the ideal detox plan prior to starting the process.
 Physical symptoms of withdrawal may include fever, vomiting, confusion and convulsions.
 Psychological symptoms may include depression, hallucinations and psychotic events.